vagiedd/BosonStars/README.md

 and it will have the shape of the input phis which contains the central densities of the scalar fields.

-## Jupyter Notbook: main.ipynb
+## main.py

-For examples on calling the functions in bosonstar.py please see the jupyter notebook
+For examples on calling the functions in bosonstar.py please see the main.py file

 ## Using the code
 You can use this code freely, provided that in your publications, you cite